Get insider access

 43" 50" 55" 65" 75" 85"

-The Sony X80K/X80CK is the replacement to the Sony X80J, and both TVs are nearly identical with only a few differences between them.
+The Sony X80K/X80CK is the replacement for the Sony X80J, and both TVs are nearly identical, with only a few differences between them.
 The X80J is a bit better in a few areas like its improved color accuracy and faster response time, but the X80K also has less stutter.
-The X80K comes with the updated version of the Sony remote, but it has the same voice control features as the remote with the X80J anyways.
+The X80K comes with the updated version of the Sony remote, but it has the same voice control features as the remote with the X80J anyway.

 Sony X85K